By Diana Suarez

 The Utah Fellowship team heard from families – particularly families of color and families with lower socio-economic status – that they did not feel they had a place or voice in their school, and set out to convene family engagement leaders, build out a hub of family engagement best practices, and train teachers in the best strategies for building relationships and inclusive school communities.
 Over the next year and a half, Flamboyan will join the Utah SBE in bringing these plans to life.
 At the end of our partnership, the Utah SBE will be ready to make schools more welcoming, with a cadre of educators and leaders across the state who are prepared to lead.

 Of course, the vision for these important partnerships has had to shift.
 There will not be as many opportunities to build relationships in-person, and we are mindful of the already-heavy burden that families and educators continue to bear during this pandemic.
 One of our chief goals is to find ways for large entities, like Dallas ISD and Utah SBE, to create systems that simplify and support relationships between families and educators at the school and classroom level.
 We do that by sticking to what we do best: listening to what families want and need to support their children and putting their priorities first.

-Diana Suarez is Managing Director, National Partnerships at Flamboyan Foundation.
+Diana Suarez is the former Managing Director, National Partnerships at Flamboyan Foundation.